 Pros: Straightforward per-service pricing, good Django support, automatic SSL, preview environments for pull requests.

-Cons: Costs stack up quickly with multiple processes, free tier sleeps on inactivity, limited flexibility compared to BYOS, smaller region selection than major cloud providers.
+Cons: Costs stack up quickly with multiple processes, free tier sleeps on inactivity, limited flexibility compared to running on a server you own, smaller region selection than major cloud providers.

 Best for: Developers who want Heroku simplicity and don't mind separate charges per service, especially for smaller apps without background workers.